[FAQ-1] Kumano Kodo Maps & Routes: A Complete Beginner’s FAQ

 Q6: Can I walk the Kumano Kodo without a guide and using a map?

-What if you are unsure about choosing a route on the Kumano Kodo?
+Q7: What if you’re unsure which route to choose on the Kumano Kodo?

 For beginners, the ‘Nakaheji’ route is particularly recommended, and SEN.RETREAT has accommodation along the Nakaheji route.
 Please use SEN.RETREAT as a base for your journey.